How Much Sugar is Too Much?

 Now, we’re still talking about averages, so these numbers can vary wildly from one individual to next, but statistically speaking, the average American consumes about 800 calories daily that come from fats and sugars.
 This means that of that recommended 5-15% that is considered healthy in a 2000-calorie daily diet, most people get about 35% of their calories from potential sugar sources.

 The biggest danger sugar represents is that it is too efficient, and results in a phenomenon known as “empty calories.”
 This means that while sugar can provide energy, it doesn’t provide nutrients, and doesn’t feel very filling, especially when used in sugary drinks like soda pop.
 A person often feels full, and has no desire to eat after a hearty meal.

 Conversely, a person can consume multiple cans of soda pop over the course of a day, have that sugar intake converted to fat, and still feel hungry enough to want to keep eating more.
 This can create a vicious cycle where more and more short term, high energy, high calorie food is consumed, displacing the more nutritious foods with beneficial nutrients beyond just providing a quick energy boost.

 Consumption of too much sugar can have negatives like the aforementioned cavities, which can require expensive dental treatment.
 On the more serious side, they can drastically alter blood chemistry, and even lead to potential disorders such as diabetes.
 Weight gain can also lead to its own set of problems, such as heart disorders and greater vulnerability to other conditions.

 This is why it’s important, especially if you’re overweight and wanting to do something about it, to take control of your sugar intake.
 It can make a real difference to your health and your diet.
-If you are looking to lose weight in Louisville, New Albany, or Lexington, please contact our team today at Vitality Wellness & Weight Loss for help.
+If you are looking to lose weight in Louisville or New Albany, please contact our team today at Vitality Wellness & Weight Loss for help.